Computer Science

 Unit 2 – Collaborating Online Respectfully & Safely

-Unit 3 – Introduction to Web Design & Creating Websites Using Template Based Tools
+Unit 3 – Introduction to Algorithms & Block Based Programming

-Unit 4 – Introduction to Algorithms & Block Based Programming
+Unit 4 – Introduction to Web Design & Creating Websites Using Template Based Tools

-Unit 8 – Microbit Madness
+Unit 8 – Exploration of Programming Platforms

 Year 8